 [Portions of the above text were excerpted from the www.python.org web site.]

 Python is available from www.python.org.
 New versions are released regularily.
-For the PC204 course, we'll rely on language features found in release 2.7 or later (but not Python 3).
+For the PC204 course, we'll be providing coding examples using Python 3, which is scheduled to officially replace Python 2 soon (see Python 2.7 Countdown).
 You can download for free a version of Python for your personal computer from here.
-If you have trouble installing Python on your computer, send e-mail to email@example.com and ask for help.
+If you have trouble installing Python on your computer, send e-mail to firstname.lastname@example.org and ask for help.

 Python 3 is the first ever intentionally backwards incompatible Python release!
-Python 3 was released in early 2009 and is gradually being incorporated into various platforms and operating system releases.
+Python 3 was released in early 2009 and has gradually been incorporated into various platforms and operating system releases.
 Even though there were more changes than in a typical Python release, and more that were important for all Python users, they nevertheless mostly involve fixing well-known annoyances and "warts" that had crept into the language since it's first release in the early 1990's.
-However, incompatible changes take time to adjust to, and to check and perhaps fix the literally thousands of existing Python modules that are available on the web.
-Because of this, we'll still be using Python 2.7 in this course (actually any of the Python 2.x series should do), although we'll point out differences between Python 2 and Python 3 whenever we can.
-There's also a web page that described the differences.
+However, incompatible changes take time to adjust to, and to check and perhaps fix the literally thousands of existing Python modules that are available on the web, and it's taken from 2009 until now to accomplish this.

 Think we should have covered an important PC204 topic that we didn't?
 Just send e-mail to email@example.com and let us know what we've forgotten.
 We'll be happy to add to this list.